-UPDATE: On September 9, 2022, USCIS published a final rule on public charge that is set to go into effect on December 23, 2022.
-Until then, USCIS will continue following longstanding prior public charge policy, the 1999 “field guidance.”
+UPDATE: On September 9, 2022, USCIS published a final rule on public charge that went into effect on December 23, 2022.
+USCIS will apply the new rule to all adjustment of status applications involving a public charge test postmarked on or after December 23, 2022.
+For applications filed before that date, USCIS will apply longstanding prior public charge policy, the 1999 “field guidance.”

 Remember, the public charge test only applies to some programs and some immigrants.